Stevie Brown: Oakland Raiders

-Brown was drafted in the seventh round of the 2010 NFL Draft by the Oakland Raiders with the 251st overall selection.
+Brown was selected in the seventh round of the 2010 NFL draft by the Oakland Raiders with the 251st overall selection.
 His signing was announced on July 22.
 In his first game as a professional, he made an interception to end an exhibition game against the Dallas Cowboys.
 The Raiders released him on September 4 and signed him to their practice squad on September 5.
 A few weeks later Stevie Brown was signed to the 2010 Raiders and debuted on September 19, 2010, against the St. Louis Rams and recorded his first career tackle.
 After playing in his first year as a rookie he recorded 29 tackles including a game against the San Diego Chargers where he recorded 5 total tackles.

 The Raiders released Brown on September 3, 2011, as part of their final cutdowns.

-Carolina Panthers (2011)
+Carolina Panthers (first stint)

 He was claimed off waivers by the Carolina Panthers on September 4, but was waived on September 7.